 If you’ve got the time and the money (at least half a day and around US$135 per adult and US$85 per child) you can experience the Panama Canal by traveling through the locks on a tourist boat as on board guides explain the engineering wonders of the canal and the process of moving safely through the locks.

 The tourist boats are some of the smallest vessels that travel through the Panama Canal and it’s quite dramatic to be on board when the boat is squeezed into a lock along with massive cargo ships for the ride up (or down) inside the lock as water rushes in or is drained out.

 One-way canal cruises depart from either Panama City or Colon with bus transport one way.
 Half day cruises take passengers through three locks while full day cruises include all six locks taking you from the Atlantic to the Pacific, or vice versa.

 We, of course, did the full day cruise through all six locks.
-You can take the trip through the Panama Canal from ocean to ocean in under 11 minutes in our video, below, from on board our Pacific Queen canal cruise tourist boat.
+You can take the trip through the Panama Canal from ocean to ocean in under 11 minutes in our video, below, which we shot from from on board our Pacific Queen Panama Canal cruise tourist boat.